 Affordability – 60 points maximum

 Applications will be awarded points based on the percentage of units in the Qualifying Infill Project restricted to occupancy by various income groups.
 Applications designating only rental units in the Qualifying Infill Project may elect to have their applications scored in accordance with any one of the two following scales.
-Applications designating ownership units, or a combination of rental and ownership units, must utilize the scale set forth in paragraph two (2) below.
+Applications designating ownership units, or a combination of rental and ownership units, must utilize the scale set forth in paragraph 2 below.
+Where appropriate based on the mix of income groups, applications must demonstrate units affordable to Lower-Income groups are spatially integrated throughout the Qualifying Infill Project.

 For rental units used as the basis for point scores in the application, rent limits for initial occupancy and for each subsequent occupancy shall be based on unit type, applicable income limit, and area in which the Qualifying Infill Project is located, following the calculation procedures used by TCAC.
 Rents shall be restricted in accordance with the rent and income limits specified in the application and approved by the Department and set forth in a legally binding agreement recorded against the Qualifying Infill Project with a duration of at least 55 years.
 Rents shall not exceed 30 percent of the applicable income eligibility level.
-The scale is used by MHP is specified in the Multifamily Housing Program Guidelines section 7320(b)(1).
+The Income Eligibility table is specified in the Multifamily Housing Program Guidelines section 7320(b)(1).
 Eligible Applicants making this election shall be awarded 60/35 points for every 1 point they would be eligible to receive using MHP’s system (applications eligible for the maximum possible 35 points using the MHP scale receive the maximum possible points in this category for the Program).

 Owner-occupied units shall be subject to a recorded covenant with a duration of at least 30 years that includes either a resale restriction or a requirement for sharing equity upon resale.
 The following scale must be used for developments that include ownership units: